 - Submit both the Expression of Continued Interest form and recent grade updates

 If you would like to submit additional information, our preference is to receive only the ECI form, grade updates, or any specifically requested information.
 Anything outside of this will not impact your final decision.

 The Expression of Continued Interest form is NOT required for consideration in our process.
 Furthermore, no preference is given for the order or date in which the form is received.
-If you choose to submit this form, we prefer that you do so by Feb.
-20 for all first-year applicants.
+If you choose to submit this form, it must be submitted by March 17 for all first-year applicants.
 Additionally, please note that we will only allow for a single submission of the Expression of Continued Interest form and you will not have access to edit the form after it has been submitted.